irankarnama/karnama/README.md

 # Project Name: Database to Elasticsearch Search with Django Template Visualization

+##discussion
+Please ask your questions in the discussion section.

 ## Overview
 This project is designed to retrieve data from Elasticsearch and visualize it using Django.
 It retrieves and visualizes data using a Django template and visualizations.
 Each HTML file includes explanations for inventory, finance, and sales data.